swiftlang/swift-evolution/proposals/0067-floating-point-protocols.md

   ///
   /// Note that for any floating-point `x` the result of
   ///
-  ///   `Self(signBit: x.signBit,
+  ///   `Self(sign: x.sign,
   ///         exponent: x.exponent,
   ///         significand: x.significand)`
   ///
   /// is "the same" as `x`; it is `x` canonicalized.
   ///
-  /// This initializer implements the IEEE 754 `scaleB` operation. init(signBit: Bool, exponent: Int, significand: Self)
+  /// This initializer implements the IEEE 754 `scaleB` operation. init(sign: Sign, exponent: Exponent, significand: Self)

   /// A floating point value whose exponent and signficand are taken from
-  /// `magnitude` and whose signBit is taken from `signOf`.
+  /// `magnitude` and whose sign is taken from `signOf`.
 Implements the
   /// IEEE 754 `copysign` operation.
-  init(magnitudeOf other: Self, signOf: Self)
+  init(signOf: Self, magnitudeOf other: Self)

   //  NOTE: --------------------------------------------------------------------
   //  The next two APIs are not implementable without a revised integer
   //  protocol.
 Nonetheless, I believe that it makes sense to consider them
   //  with the rest of this proposal, with the understanding that they will
   //  be implemented when it becomes possible to do so.

   /// The closest representable value to the argument. init<Source: Integer>(_ value: Source)

   /// Fails if the argument cannot be exactly represented. init?<Source: Integer>(exactly value: Source)
   //  --------------------------------------------------------------------------

   /// 2 for binary floating-point types, 10 for decimal.
   ///
   /// A conforming type may use any integer radix, but values other than
   /// 2 or 10 are extraordinarily rare in practice.
   static var radix: Int { get }

   /// A quiet NaN (not-a-number).
 Compares not equal to every value,
   /// including itself.
   static var nan: Self { get }

   /// A signaling NaN (not-a-number).
-  @warn_unused_result
+  ///
+  /// The default IEEE 754 behavior of operations involving a signaling NaN
+  /// is to raise the Invalid flag in the floating-point environment and
+  /// return a quiet NaN.
+Operations on types conforming to FloatingPoint
+  /// should support this behavior, but they might also support other options;
+  /// for example, it would be reasonable to implement alternative operations
+  /// in which operating on a signaling NaN is a `fatalError()` or results in
-  static func signalingNaN: Self { get }
+  /// a diagnostic for debugging purposes. static var signalingNaN: Self { get }

   /// Positive infinity.
 Compares greater than all finite numbers. static var infinity: Self { get }

   /// The greatest finite number.
   ///
   /// Compares greater than or equal to all finite numbers, but less than